mtellal/ft_transcendence/README.md

 - 'kickUser', 'banUser': Takes a channelId, userId and a reason (optional).
 Administrators can use admin actions on members and owner can use admin action on anyone.
 Emits a notification to the serv when an admin action was taken.
 - 'muteUser': Takes a channelId, userId, a duration and a reason (optional).
 A muted user can't send messages to the given channel.
 - 'makeAdmin': Takes a channelId and a userId.
 Only the owner can make someone else admin.
-- 'updateChannel': Takes a type (optional) or a password (optional)
+- 'updateChannel': Takes a type (optional) and/or a password (optional).
+If you're trying to make a channel protected by a password, a PROTECTED type is required else we'll throw an error

 I added an 'addedtoChannel' event that will be emited to a user that has been newly added to a channel.
 Let me know if it is useful or not to allow the list of channels of a user to be updated.
 Check the dtos in backend/src/chat/dto to see what the server is expecting to receive